 Puffins from below | Reynisfjara Black Sand Beach, South Iceland

 If you join our South Coast: Fire & Ice day trip, or our multi day trips along the south coast of Iceland you’re sure to stop at the black sand beach between hiking on glaciers and walking behind waterfalls.
-Aside from the impressive basalt columns, dark black sands and crashing waves this beach is home to a colony of puffins.
-You’re unlikely to see them twoddling along the ground but it’s a great vantage point to see the puffin swooping down from above in search of their favourite foods just off the shore.
+Aside from the impressive basalt columns, volcanic sands and crashing waves this beach is home to a colony of puffins in summer.
+You won’t see them waddling along the ground.
+However it’s a great vantage point to see the puffin swooping back to land in their nests within the cliffs overhead.

-We don’t recommend going all the way to the West Fjords solely to see puffins, but it is an incredible part of the journey.
+The Westfjords is a very long way to travel solely to see puffins.
+But if you can include this remote part of Iceland in yoru plans, you’ll get an incredible journey.
 We spend four days up in this remote and forgotten part of the country.
-Along the way we drive through glacier carved Fjords, steep mountains, fishing villages, spot whales, arctic foxes, seals and other wildlife and witness the power of the thunderous waterfall Dynjandi.
-On the far west side of the West Fjords the land drops suddenly into the sea, plummeting vertically 440m at it’s highest.
+Along the way we drive through glacier carved fjords, steep mountains, fishing villages and witness the power of the thunderous waterfall Dynjandi.
+Puffins are not the only wildlife we will spot.
+The region is home to whales, arctic foxes, seals and other birdlife.
+On the far west side of the Westfjords the land drops suddenly into the sea, plummeting vertically 440m at its highest.
 It is the oldest part of the island at around 15 million years and is heavily weathered by waves and wind.
 The perfect place for puffins to perch during mating season.
 This area is unique because you can (carefully) crawl to the edge of the cliff and peer down into to nests below, sometimes being only a few feet away from resting puffins and pufflings.

 The Westman Islands are a collection of volcanic islands in the south of Iceland.
-The islands are famous due to the 1973 eruption that threatened to destroy the town, until the locals redirected the lava into the sea.
-They are also home to the largest puffin colony in the world so a good place to see them.
-This can be done simply by walking to the cliffs on the island but we always offer the chance on our day trips for our guests to do a one hour speed boat ride of the islands so you can glimpse the tiny birds up close and personal from the water.
+The islands are famous due to the 1973 eruption that threatened to destroy the town.
+Without some quick thinking actions by residents the harbour and town could have been lost.
+The islands are also home to the largest puffin colony in the world, so the perfect place to see them.
+This can be done simply by walking to the cliffs on the island but we always offer the chance on our day trips for our guests to do a one hour speed boat ride of the island.
+As you zoom around the islands you can spot the tiny birds up close and personal from the water.

 Puffins in person | Sæheimar Aquarium, Westman Islands

 If you are still not satisfied with seeing the puffins in action the Westman Islands are also home to Sæheimar Puffin rescue centre.
 We make sure to stop here on our day trip to the Westman Islands too.
-Each year many of the pufflings will mistake the street lights of the islands for the moon, a sign that would normally signal their time to fly south.
-This means many pufflings will be marooned on the island alone, and in need of rescue.
-Thankfully, after being caught by the local kids they are inspected and the vast majority are re-released into the wild.
+Each year many of the pufflings will mistake the street lights of the islands for the moon.
+The moon is usually a guiding light a sign that signals their time to fly south.
+As a result many pufflings are marooned on the edge of town alone, and in need of rescue.
+Thankfully, after being rescued by the local kids they are inspected and the vast majority are re-released into the wild.
 However, the odd puffling is too small or fragile to make the migration and is therefore adopted by the centre.
-This is great for the puffling of course, but also great for the tourists as they become quite playful at times and you might just get lucky and be able to hold one.
-Last year we even had one sitting on one child’s head.
+This is great for the puffling of course, but also great for us to learn more up close.
+If you are lucky you might just get to snuggle a puffin.

 Puffins in the city | Boat tours from the Old Harbour, Reykjavík

 Sadly we are aware that many travellers have a limited time frame in Iceland and perhaps can’t venture beyond the confines of the city.
 Not to worry, there are a number of whale watching tours that couple up as puffin spotting tours too.
-These are more susceptible to cancellation due to the turbulent seas but a great sight if you get the chance to join.
+Seeing whales, dolphins and puffins in one trip is a fantastic way to spend an afternoon in the city.

 The puffin is now a vulnerable species

 Sadly, despite the high chance of spotting puffins and the millions that frequent the island every year they have recently been categorised as ‘vulnerable’ on the endangered species list.
-This isn’t due to a lack of numbers, but rather a decline over a sustained period.
+This isn’t due to a sudden lack of numbers, but rather a decline over a sustained period.
 Since 2003 the likelihood of paired puffins mating successfully to adulthood has dropped from around 75% to around 50%.
 Far lower in some colonies in the country.
-This means that far fewer puffins are being born each year to replace those being hunted, killed or dying of old age.
+This means that far fewer puffins are being born each year.
 If trends continue the numbers are set to drop by up to 79% by the year 2065.
 Many would be forgiven for thinking this is due to greedy tourists and their taste for the wild bird.
 And although the 150,000 birds that are caught each year do play a part, the largest impact is climate change.

 The Atlantic puffin needs to constantly feed itself and it’s puffling during mating season.
 This is why they remain so close to the sea.
 But their main food source, the sand eel, is disappearing rapidly.
 Or rather, relocating to colder waters.
-The water around the the south of Iceland has risen by as much as 1 Celsius in recent years which is too warm for the sand eel.
-This means they are either disappearing completely or migrating further north to colder climes.
+The water around the the south of Iceland has risen by as much as 1 Celsius in recent years.
+This is too warm for the sand eel, resulting in them migrating further north to colder climes.
 This forces the puffin to hunt for longer and fly farther making the likelihood of a puffling getting big enough to migrate south for winter more difficult.

 How can I help, and does my presence affect them negatively?

-The short answer is no, you are not having a negative impact as long as you consult your guide as to the appropriate distance and best area to see them without disturbing.
-In fact, much like the whales of Iceland the county makes more money from puffin and whale watching than it does from hunting.
+The short answer is no. You are not having a negative impact as long as you consult your guide as to the appropriate distance and best area to see them without disturbing.
+Much like with whales, Iceland makes more money from puffin and whale watching than it does from hunting.
 This puts pressure on the government to reduce hunting periods and areas.
 There is a new vigour to ban all puffin hunting nationwide so keep on coming to Iceland and saying hello from the right distance.

-If you want to join our most Puffin centric tour we recommend learn more about puffins you can check out our day trip to the Westman Islands.
+If you want to join our most Puffin centric tour we recommend you check out our day trip to the Westman Islands.

 Hi, I’m Ryan Connolly, I’ve guided in multiple countries and spent the last three years travelling across the globe.
 I have spent the past 2 years studying everything related to glaciers, climate change, and Iceland in my spare time.